 Viñales Cuba is a small town nestled in the middle of the UNESCO World Heritage Viñales Valley.
-It’s here in Viñales in the Pinar del Rio region of Cuba that you’ll find tobacco plantations, unique rock formations called mogotes.
+It’s here in Viñales in the Pinar del Rio region of Cuba that you’ll find tobacco plantations, and unique rock formations called mogotes.
 These limestone rock formations – mogotes – are the reason for the UNESCO World Heritage status.
-The area of Viñales has less than 30,000 permanent residents and regardless of whether you choose to visit with a day trip to Viñales or for longer, there are ample things to do in Viñales Cuba.
+The area of Viñales has less than 30,000 permanent residents and regardless of whether you choose to visit on a day trip to Viñales or for longer, there are ample things to do in Viñales Cuba.

 So come on then, – and explore this glorious region of Cuba and find out what to do in Viñales, Cuba.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER